emersonrp/fallout.bas/README.md

 ### What's next?

-* Play some Fallout to get more lists of words, clarify the behavior, make it more correct
+* Play some more Fallout to clarify the behavior, make it more correct
-* Do something more interesting when you win or lose
+* Possibly do something more interesting when you win or lose, RAM permitting
+* Possibly save a tiny config file containing the last-selected settings and maybe win/lose stats... possibly

 ### ATTENTION RETRO HACKERS!